apehex/beta-moodule/PLAN.md

 - execution
 - organisation (efficiency in preparing for a trip / session)

+in the end everything is on the level of push on your left leg, transfer on your heel, straighten your arms... everything can be decomposed into simple, obvious moves & technique! just do it obviously

+adjust expectations with current state: mood, fatigue

+#### Debriefing & (Self-)Evaluation

+Ask:
+- mood
+- perf
+- fatigue:
+  - noticed an easier move/hold where you could stay ?
+  - missed a resting spot ?
+- surprised : +/-
+- overcome a difficulty ?

+Spot (auto):
+- difficulties
+- time consuming tasks

 #### Meta-training

 Loop between the different session types